vlhobbs/100AlgorithmsChallenge/almostIncreasingSequence/README.md

 **[output] boolean**

 Return true if it is possible to remove one element from the array in order to get a strictly increasing sequence, otherwise return false.

+**Notes**

+Solved: *Yes*

+This really highlights the difference between TS/JS and, say, Java because the TS solution would fail with Java because of Out-of-Bounds errors.